ngako/drupal8-features-poc/README.md

 2) Create a Modules.

-3) Create a REST Webservice.
+3) Create a REST API.

 ## FAQs
 1) How to enable debugging twig template ?